thejoebaldwin/bingo-node-js/createuser.md

 **POST Request to http://bingo.humboldttechgroup.com:1111/?cmd=createuser**

-Creates a user and returns a user_id, or user_id if given login name already exists.
+Creates a user and returns a user\_id, or existing user\_id if given login name already exists.

 * * *